Serg-Norseman/GEDKeeper/externals/assistants/Genus.md

    - Check unknown words, terms, and context via `search_memory` before any other action.
 2. Phase 2: Document RAG (Conditional Second Priority)
    - If text is from a historical document, cross-reference using `rag_search_examples`.
-3. Phase 3: Database Operations (Strictly On-Demand Only)
+3. Phase 3: GEDCOM Database Operations (Strictly On-Demand Only)
    - Invoke database tools ONLY when the user explicitly commands to modify or add data.

 Data Conflict Resolution: